 Sector consolidation remains a key factor behind improving margins in the air transport industry.
 Having started in 2010, the consolidation momentum continued in 2011 through mergers, alliances and partnership agreements albeit at a slower pace.
 In 2012, LAN Airlines and TAM officially achieved their merger, giving birth to the LATAM Group.
 American Airlines is currently studying the possibility of a merger with US Airways.
-At the level of the so-called traditional alliances and despite the integration of new members (Aerolineas Argentinas, Middle-East Airlines and Saudi Arabian Airlines for Skyteam, Avianca-TACA and Copa Airlines at Star Alliance and Air Berlin at oneworld), 2012 was characterized by some profound changes.
+At the level of the so-called traditional alliances and despite the integration of new members (Aerolineas Argentinas, Middle-East Airlines and Saudi Arabian Airlines for SkyTeam, Avianca-TACA and Copa Airlines at Star Alliance and Air Berlin at oneworld), 2012 was characterized by some profound changes.
 Cooperation moves increased between the Gulf State airlines and alliance members while new partnerships emerged.
-The Gulf carriers, which had hitherto been reluctant to join global alliances - for fear of holding back their own growth - have recently changed their position given their mutual competition and their determination to maintain high rates of growth without compromising their profitability.
+The Gulf carriers, which had hitherto been reluctant to join global alliances - for fear of holding back their own growth - have recently changed their position given their mutual competition and determination to maintain high rates of growth without compromising profitability.
 With new partners, it becomes easier to access more profitable markets, obtain traffic rights and launch services at centrally-located airports.

 Mirroring Etihad's partnership with Virgin Australia, Emirates and Qantas have signed a strategic ten-year agreement putting an end to partnerships with British Airways and Air France on the Europe-Australia network.
 Initially, this agreement takes the form of a code share and optimization of the networks of the two airlines in North Africa, Europe, the Middle East, the Pacific and South East Asia but, in time, Emirates and Qantas want to extend their cooperation with a real commitment to a global presence.
-Qatar Airways has announced its entry into oneworld (expected by 2014 at the latest) although oneworld is the alliance the most affected by the recent announcements, with Qantas and Air Berlin set to leave LATAM to rejoin the alliance.
-These recent changes are accompanied by a process of reflexion on the meaning and definition of the alliances which could herald a move towards fully-fledged global players that are integrated at world-wide level.
-This model would revolve around the Gulf State airlines.
+Qatar Airways has announced its membership, by 2014 at the latest, of the oneword alliance which will also be joined by the LATAM group.
+These recent changes are accompanied by a process of reflection on the meaning and definition of the alliances which could herald a move towards fully-fledged global players that are integrated at world-wide level.
+This model could revolve around the Gulf State airlines.